Mangokazi/Python-Week-1/README.md

 - Variability:  The fact that the creation and flow of data are unpredictable.
 - Veracity:  The quality, including accuracy and truthfulness, of large volume of disparate sets of data, can differ considerably, causing challenges to data management.
 # Chapter 3: Driving Value Through Data
+### Identifying the Roles of Data
+- Data plays several crucial roles across various domains, industries, and functions.
+### Here are some key roles of data:
+### Operations
+- Business operations concern themselves with a diverse set of activities to run the day-to-day needs and drive the mission of an organization.
+Each business has different needs, and operational functions reflect these specific requirements.
+Some core functions show up in almost every organization.
+Consider payroll, order management, and marketing.
+At the same time, some operational support won’t be required.
+Not every organization needs its own IT organization, or if it’s a service business, it may not have a warehouse.